Why You Need to do This

 Warm up your voice using “brr” and “nn” trills.
 Vocalize each up and down the length of your vocal range.
 If you haven’t made a “brr” sound before, imagine the sound you make when you’re very cold.

 Speaking involves resonance.
 When we resonate with ease, our speech comes out easily.
 We have projection power without needing force.
 One of the best exercises for resonance is to hum.
 Sound out a “hmm” on a comfortable tone for you within your speaking range.
 Imagine your vocal energy shines like a halo above and through the top of your head.
 Imagine it vibrating on your forehead and up through your skull.
 If you’d like to see me guide you through this and the other exercises I’ve shared here, take a look at my free Webinar where I explain all of this in a lot more detail 🙂

 Try saying Chaturanga Dandasana a number of times over.
 Focus on how you articulate the phrase and imagine it rolling with ease off of your tongue.

 Whilst reconnecting to your intention for the class and the vision of how you would like to sound and how you would like your students to feel, practice saying some of your teaching instructions.

-Have something do drink just before you begin teaching to lubricate your mouth.
+Have something to drink just before you begin teaching to lubricate your mouth.
 If your voice feels dry or tired, have some hot water nearby.
-Inhaling the steam is the most direct way to quickly hydrate your vocal chords.
+Inhaling the steam is the most direct way to quickly hydrate your vocal cords.